This pan seared herb turkey meatballs recipe is full of flavor. These are incredibly tender from slow simmering in pasta sauce.

-Pan seared herb turkey meatballs full of flavor and incredibly tender.
-You wouldn’t even know these are made with lean ground turkey and you won’t mind an inch that they are.
+You wouldn’t even know these are made with lean ground turkey and you won’t mind at all that they are.

-The thing I love about ground turkey is that it picks up all the flavors of what you cook it with.
-And you know I’m packing a punch of flavor in these.
-Things like fresh parmigiano reggiano and fresh basil leaves really make these meatballs a shining star.
+The thing I love about ground turkey is that it picks up all the flavors of whatever you cook it with.

 From then on out I used ground turkey for my pasta sauce and my meatballs and my life was complete and delicious.

 There are tons of methods to making meatballs.

 And I really this recipe is fool proof.
 Here’s the basics of making turkey meatballs.